DROPKICKforLife/ReceiveServer/README.md

 Then, It will take KONLPY process and Do morphological decomposition.

-Finally, The original text, date time, and analysis result are saved in DB.
+Finally, The original text, date time, and analysis result are saved in DB. and You can look items on your monitor.